-(2) The function of an advisory committee is to provide information and advice to the Minister on matters related to the protection and management of the fishery.
+(2) The function of an advisory committee established by the Minister is to provide information and advice to the Minister or the CEO on matters related to the protection and management of the fishery.

+(3A) The CEO may, by instrument in writing, establish an advisory committee for a fishery consisting of such persons as the CEO thinks fit.

+(3B) The function of an advisory committee established by the CEO is to provide information and advice to the CEO on matters related to the protection and management of the fishery.

 (3) The instrument establishing an advisory committee —

 (a) must identify the fishery for which the committee is established and the members of the committee;

-(b) may provide for any other matter that, in the Minister’s opinion, is necessary for the operation of the committee.
+(b) may provide for any other matter that, in the opinion of the person establishing the committee, is necessary for the operation of the committee.

-(4) The Minister may, by further instrument in writing, amend or revoke an instrument made under this section.
+(4) The person establishing the committee may, by further instrument in writing, amend or revoke an instrument made under this section.

 (5) An advisory committee may be established under this section for a fishery whether or not a management plan is in force in respect of that fishery.

+[Section 41 amended by No. 37 of 2009 s.
+11.]

 Division 5 — Other committees

 42. Other committees

-(1) The Minister may, by instrument in writing, establish other advisory committees, consisting of such person’s as the Minister thinks fit, to provide information and advice to the Minister on matters related to the administration of this Act.
+(1) The Minister may, by instrument in writing, establish other advisory committees, consisting of such person’s as the Minister thinks fit, to provide information and advice to the Minister or the CEO on matters related to the administration of this Act.

+(2A) The CEO may, by instrument in writing, establish other advisory committees, consisting of such persons as the CEO thinks fit, to provide information and advice to the CEO on matters related to the administration of this Act.

 (2) The instrument establishing an advisory committee —

 (a) must specify the functions, and identify the members, of the committee;

-(b) may provide for any other matter that, in the Minister’s opinion, is necessary for the operation of the committee.
+(b) may provide for any other matter that, in the opinion of the person establishing the committee, is necessary for the operation of the committee.

-(3) The Minister may, by further instrument in writing, amend or revoke an instrument made under this section.
+(3) The person establishing the committee may, by further instrument in writing, amend or revoke an instrument made under this section.

+[Section 42 amended by No. 37 of 2009 s.
+12.]

+Division 6 — Operation of committees

+[Heading inserted by No. 37 of 2009 s.
+13.]

+43A.
+Regulations relating to the operation of committees

+The regulations may provide for any matter necessary for the operation of —

+(a) a Fishery Management Advisory Committee established under Division 4; or

+(b) another committee established under Division 5.

+[Section 43A amended by No. 37 of 2009 s.
+13.]

 Part 5 — General regulation of fishing

 Division 1 — Prohibited fishing